-Are you trying to put on muscle mass?
-Most people who are new to working out and lifting weights want to know how long it will take them to see results.
+Do you want to know how long does it take to build muscle?
+Most people new to working out and lifting weights have no idea how much time it takes to build muscle.
 First, it’s important to understand how long it will take before seeing results.
 Specifically, they want to know how long it will take them to grow muscle mass.
 Muscle mass doesn’t just happen overnight.
 It takes time and patience to see results.

 While the answer is different for everyone, there are some general guidelines you can follow to give you an idea of what to expect.
-In this blog post, we’ll discuss the factors that influence muscle growth, and we’ll also provide some tips on how to maximize your muscle gains.
-So, if you’re wondering how long it takes to grow muscle mass, read on!
+This blog post will discuss the factors that influence muscle growth and provide tips on maximizing your muscle gains.
+So, if you’re wondering how long does it take to build muscle, read on!

-A few key factors influence how long it will take you to grow muscle mass.
+A few key factors influence how long it will take to grow muscle mass.
 These include:

 - Your age